African bobotie recipe from South Africa Photo © Copyright Olivier Colas CC BY-SA 4.0

 No matter how the Bobotie recipe went, the dish as it is known today is cooked in the kitchens of the Cape Malays.
 In Cape Town, many live in the Malay district of Bo Kaap.
 From there the dish began to conquer the kitchens of the Cape region.

 Bobotie recipe variations

 The dish is also cooked in various variations in South Africa's kitchens.
 The basic version of the Bobotie recipe consists of minced meat (lamb or beef), soaked bread, butter, eggs, chopped onions, garlic, curry and turmeric.
 All ingredients are mixed together and baked in the oven at a low temperature.
 As soon as the meat mixture turns brown, stir eggs with milk and pour this over the meat.
 Then leave the bobotie in the oven again at a low temperature until it turns brown.
 It is important that you do this at a low temperature, otherwise the dish will get dry.
 You want to avoid that.
 Because Bobotie tastes best with rice, if it is juicy.

-Since bobotie is no longer only cooked in the kitchens of the Malays, there are now variations that taste just as good.
-There are people who add chopped almonds and raisins to the meat mix.
-Others roast breadcrumbs in fat and add them to the egg-milk mixture.
+Since bobotie is no longer only cooked in Malaysian kitchens, there are now variations that taste just as good.
+There are people who add chopped almonds and raisins to the meat mixture, for example.
+Others toast breadcrumbs in fat and then add them to the egg and milk mixture.
 Still others add a tablespoon of sugar to the meat mixture to emphasize the sweetness.
 Or you can add tamarind water for a sour taste

 The recipe from the Boschendal winery

 - two onions, chopped

 - freshly ground pepper